10up/wpacceptance/docs/index.md

-# WP Assure
+# WP Acceptance

 *(Beta) A team scalable solution for reliable WordPress acceptance testing.*

-WP Assure is a toolkit that empowers developers and CI pipelines to test codebases using version controlled acceptance tests and sharable, defined file and database snapshots.
+WP Acceptance is a toolkit that empowers developers and CI pipelines to test codebases using version controlled acceptance tests and sharable, defined file and database snapshots.

 ---